Einzigart/yolov11-object-detection-test/README.md

-# YOLOv11s Video and Image Detection
+# YOLOv11s Video, Image, and Webcam Detection

-This project uses the YOLOv11s model from Ultralytics to perform object detection on video and image files.
+This project uses the YOLOv11s model from Ultralytics to perform object detection on video files, image files, and webcam feeds.
 The main purpose of this project is to test and learn to do object detection using YOLOv11s model.

 ## Setup